junqi-xie-learning/CS4302-Assignments/README.md

 ## Environment Setup

 * Homework 1 was tested with GCC Version 11.2.0 on Ubuntu 22.04.
-* Homework 2 was tested with CUDA Toolkit 12.0 on Ubuntu 22.04.
+* Homework 2 & 3 was tested with CUDA Toolkit 12.0 on Ubuntu 22.04.
+* A NVIDIA GPU with Volta architecture is required for WMMA in Homework 3.

 ## License